synzen/MonitoRSS/README.md

 Driven by the lack of comprehensive RSS bots available, I have decided to try my hand at creating one of my own.
 Designed with as much customization as possible for both users and bot hosters, while also (or should be) easy to understand.

+As an experiment, I am hosting the bot to see how it performs and doing any potential fixes along the way.
+For more information, [see here](https://www.reddit.com/r/discordapp/comments/5n9l6w/discordrss_an_rss_bot/) on adding the bot to your server.

 ####Table of Contents
 - [Starting the Bot](#starting-the-bot)
 	- [Built With](#built-with)